 - The organisation must be an entity that is endorsed by us as exempt from income tax or a deductible gift recipient to access this concession.

 - The organisation must be endorsed by us to access this concession.
 Not all registered charities are eligible for this concession.

 While the ATO provides a wealth of helpful information on its website apart from the above, there is no substitute for getting proper professional advice on these matters at an early stage.

-As always, the LegalVision experts are here to help!
-Get in touch on 1300 544 755 for all business structuring enquiries.
-Our team have helped numerous businesses receives charity or not-for-profit status, and would be delighted to help yours too.
+If you need help setting up a not-for-profit, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+Our team has helped numerous businesses receives charity or not-for-profit status, and would be delighted to help yours too.